 Something like this trope is invoked with Gauss weaponry.
 The ammo is just an inert metal slug, but the capacitors that power the gun's electromagnets are prone to catastrophic explosion if they get hit.

-In Halo, the titular ring, large enough to have its own ecosystem, is broken into pieces by throwing 4 grenades into a starship's engine containment field.
+In Halo, the eponymous ring, large enough to have its own ecosystem, is broken into pieces by throwing 4 grenades into a starship's engine containment field.
 "Wildcat destabilization".